Zachary Booth: Career

 Booth had supporting roles in the films Assassination of a High School President alongside Mischa Barton, and The Marc Pease Experience with Ben Stiller.
-In 2009 he had a role in the Ang Lee film Taking Woodstock as a member of a hippie naturist group.
+In 2009, he had a role in the Ang Lee film Taking Woodstock as a member of a hippie naturist group.

-In fall/winter of 2008 Booth co-starred alongside Tony award winners Victoria Clark and Michelle Park and Tony nominee Jonathan Groff in Prayer for My Enemy, a new play by Craig Lucas at the Off-Broadway theater Playwrights Horizons in New York City.
+In 2008, Booth co-starred alongside Victoria Clark, Michelle Park and Jonathan Groff in Prayer for My Enemy, a play by Craig Lucas at the Off-Broadway theater Playwrights Horizons in New York City.
 During the same year, he played the role of Gary in Nick and Norah's Infinite Playlist.

-In September 2010 he starred in the New York production of the new Edward Albee play Me, Myself & I also at Playwrights Horizons.
+In September 2010, he starred in the New York production of the new Edward Albee play Me, Myself & I also at Playwrights Horizons.

 He played a lead role in Ira Sachs' Keep the Lights On.
 The film opened on September 7, 2012.

 From 2018 to 2021, Booth played Horace Gilmer in To Kill a Mockingbird at the Shubert Theatre on Broadway.